lcatlett/blt-ddev/README.md

 ## Quickstart

-To create a new BLT project with ddev integration for local development, run the following commands, replacing `mysite` with your desired BLT project name.
+To create a new BLT project with ddev integration for local development, run the following commands, replacing `mysite` with your desired BLT project name:

 ```
 composer create-project --no-interaction acquia/blt-project mysite